 You won’t have any difficulties finding food in this city.
 There are plenty of restaurants to choose from such as local Vietnamese food, Chinese food, seafood BBQ, and buffets.
 Seafood is a must-have due to Nha Trang’s easy access to fresh seafood.
 You can pick and choose which seafood you want, the weight, and your choice of preparation.

 If you’re craving dessert, we saw many Thailand rolled ice cream carts.
-Choose your choice of fruits and they get mixed, flattened, and rolled.
+Choose your choice of tropical fruits and they get mixed, flattened, and rolled.